 Genre: Mystery, Thriller

 Review: Hands down one of the most epic books on mythology.
-(The best one is still The Shiva Trilogy though, for two reasons: Firstly, because it is well written and secondly because it is by my B school senior).
+(The best one is still The Shiva Trilogy though, for two reasons: Firstly, because it’s grandiose and secondly because it is by my B school alum).

 Circe is Madeline Miller’s masterpiece, and if you are a fan of fantasy novels, you can’t miss this one.
 Circe is born to Helios, the Sun God, and the mightiest of the Titans.
 Though a goddess, Circe is made an outcast as she is born a nymph without any powers, has neither the look nor the voice of divinity.
 Repudiated by her clan, she gradually and eventually turns to mortals for companionship, leading her to discover a power forbidden to the gods: witchcraft.
 Circe with all her divinity (not so much according to her clan though) and witchcraft is very relatable.